HTML-No0b/Lazy-generator/Develop/README.md

 ## Installation

-To install dependencies run the following command: f
+To install dependencies run the following command: node index.js

 ## Usage

-fdsa
+install npm

 ## License

-    This project is licensed under the MIT
+    This project is licensed under the MIT License

 ## Contributing

+branch off

 ## Tests

-To run tests run the following command: adsf
+To run tests run the following command: node index.js

 ## Questions

-If you have any questions about the project you can reach me here at: asdf.
-To view more of my work vist my Github:[dfa](https://github.com/dfa/).
+If you have any questions about the project you can reach me here at: html@github.com.
+To view more of my work vist my Github:[HTMLNOOB](https://github.com/HTMLNOOB/).